Secure Retirement Income

 Having worked hard to build savings, retirees will want to pass what they can to loved ones when they die.

 With SRI a dependant can continue to receive an income at 50% of the investor's rate if the joint life option is selected.
 Alternatively, they can pass a lump sum to beneficiaries when they die.
-And, if they select the guaranteed minimum death benefit, the amount passed on could be higher.

 Want to know more?